这不是不相关的东西,在这个时代里不管干什么想不跟IT打交道是不可能的事。就算你只是个在实验室里修电脑的,本文也值得一看。

 19. Understand operating costs versus

+capital projects.
 Operating costs are the costs to run the

 business.
 Capital equipment is made of assets that can have their